Shopping is A. Big. Deal. in Dubai. Whenever I asked people who live there what I should see and do, the answer usually included shopping.

 It’s smaller, too, although with 560 stores and 90 cafés and restaurants, it doesn’t feel small.

 This mall is home to the famous indoor ski slope, Ski Dubai, which is why I went there: just to take a look.
-For €50, you can ski for two hours, for €80 you can spend the whole day skiing.
+For about €50, you can ski for two hours, for €80 you can spend the whole day skiing.

 In the desert.